pltod/hb-nodejs-2014/README.md

 * weekX/README.md covers some of the lessons learned during the week

-# Course Assignments And Solutions
+# Solutions to Course Assignments

 Course materials and task assignments are here: